olebole/irafdoc/doc/echelle.doecslit.rst

   The batch processing option allows object spectra to be processed as a background or batch job.
 This will occur only if the interactive
   <i>splot</i> option is not active; either not set, turned off during
-  processing with <tt>"NO"</tt>, or in quicklook mode.
+  processing with <span style="font-family: monospace;">"NO"</span>, or in quicklook mode.
 In batch processing the terminal output is suppressed.
   </p>
   <p>